test-editor/deprecated-test-editor-xtext/docs/features.md

 #### Environment Variables

 Environment variables are available for test cases only and cannot be used in configurations nor macros.
-They are declared in the head of the file by `require` followed by the variable name (e.g. `require browserPath`).
+They are declared in the head of the file by `require` followed by the variable names separated by commata (e.g. `require browserPath, applicationUrl`).
 Environment variables are accessible throughout the test case they are required in.
 Before a test gets executed a validation is made to ensure that all required environment variables are known, that is, they have to be defined in the environment, they may be empty.

 #### Usage